HaleTom/deeplearning.ai_notes/Optim/notes/heros-of-deep-learning.md

 Develop the intuitions and don't be afraid of the math.
 The math will become clear when you understand what's going on.
 With a backgroun in CS and math, he says in about 6 months one can learn enough to start research experiments.
 Probability, algebra, calculus and optimisation were mentioned as the add-ons to CS.

+# Yuanqing Lin

+Head of Baidu research.
+Selected by Chinese goverment to build national deep learning research lab.

+The lab's mission is to build hopefully the biggest deep learning platform, offering compute through Paddle Paddle, massive data sets, and uptake in Baidu.

+The lab will allow someone to publish code, dataset and compute configuration so that results can be easily reproduced, within a few seconds.

+Majored in optics.
+Very good math background.
+Did PhD at UPenn? university, wanting to do something new.

+Started working on computer vision relatively late.
+Won the first ever of Imagenet challenge.

+## What should people outside of China know about DL in China?

+DL is really boming.
+Search enginines, face recoginition, surveillance, e-commerce.

+There is a positive feedback loop which starts with a toy dataset and a good enough algorithm, which then gets applied to real-world problems and gets access to more data to produce and even better algorithm, which gets excellent performance and then access to even larger amounts of data.
+He drew an exponential curve in the air at 9:56 :)

+He really only investigates R&D opporunities which have this positive feedback loop as other companies will likely be better at linear development.

+## What advice for someone entering AI / DL?

+Start with open source frameworks, TensorFlow, Caffe2, PaddlePaddle.

+Yuanquing learned PCA, ?DA? before learning deep learning, laying down the foundations.
+He also mentioned graphical models and that knowing these gives one very good intuition about how leep learning works.